 You can set your computer to start up and shut down at specified times using the Energy Saver control panel.
-For information on using the Energy Saver control panel, refer to the "Power & Energy Saving" topic of Macintosh Guide, available in the Guide (2) menu.
+To learn about the Energy Saver control panel, refer to the information about saving energy in Macintosh Guide, available in the Guide (2) menu.